 If the [department] Office determines that the health, safety or welfare of a child in the child [day] care center or group [day] child care home imperatively requires emergency action to halt the administration of medications by a director, head teacher, program staff or group [day] child care home provider in a child [day] care center or group [day] child care home, the [department] Office may issue a cease and desist order requiring the immediate cessation of the administration of medications by a director, head teacher, program staff or group [day] child care home provider in the facility.
 The [department] Office shall provide an opportunity for a hearing regarding the order within ten [(10)] business days of date the order is issued.
-Upon receipt of the order, the operator shall cease the administration of all medications may be administered at the child [day] care center or group [day] child care home until such time as the cease and desist order is terminated.
+Upon receipt of the order, the operator shall cease the administration of all medications and provide immediate notification to the parent(s) of all children under his or her care that no medications may be administered at the child [day] care center or group [day] child care home until such time as the cease and desist order is terminated.

-(d) Emergency Distribution of Potassium lodide
+(d) Emergency Distribution of Potassium Iodide

-Notwithstanding any other provisions of the Regulations of Connecticut State Agencies, during a public health emergency declared by the Governor pursuant to section 19a-131a of the

-Connecticut General Statutes and if authorized by the Commissioner of Public Health via the emergency alert system or other communication system, a child day care center or group day care home licensed in accordance with section 19a-80 of the Connecticut General Statutes and located within a ten (10) mile radius of the Millstone Power Station in Waterford, Connecticut shall permit designated staff members to distribute and administer potassium iodide to adults present or to a child in attendance at the child day care center or group day care home during such emergency, provided that:
+[Notwithstanding any other provisions of the Regulations of Connecticut State Agencies, during a public health emergency declared by the Governor pursuant to section 19a-131a of the Connecticut General Statutes and if authorized by the Commissioner of Public Health via the emergency alert system or other communication system, a child day care center or group day care home licensed in accordance with section 19a-80 of the Connecticut General Statutes and located within a ten (10) mile radius of the Millstone Power Station in Waterford, Connecticut shall permit designated staff members to distribute and administer potassium iodide to adults present or to a child in attendance at the child day care center or group day care home during such emergency., provided that Such distribution of potassium iodide shall comply with the following: